 Gestational age begins before fertilization and on the first day of your menstrual period.
 The first two weeks of your pregnancy are during your menstrual cycle.
 Next, during ovulation, a mature egg travels down your fallopian tube toward your uterus where it can be fertilized by sperm.
 Once fertilization occurs and a ball of cells implants into the uterine lining, an embryo is soon formed.
 Basic structures and organs begin to develop.

-- Week 7 - From a few gathered cells, an embryo has grown in seven weeks to a collection of developing blood vessels, vertebrae and internal organs (including a kidney that produces urine).
-The embryo is now half an inch long.
-The fingers are webbed and spread like starfish.
-Toes begin to sprout and feet take shape.
-Facial features organize as the retinas form, eyelids begin to develop, and the palate and ear canals begin to take shape.
+Baby is the size of a blueberry.
+The embryo, now half an inch long, has grown from a collection of developing blood vessels, vertebrae and internal organs (including a kidney that produces urine).
+The fingers are webbed and spread like a starfish.
+The toes have sprouted and feet taken shape.
+Facial features organize as the retinas, eyelids, palate and ear canals develop.
 In males, the penis begins to form.
-In girls, the clitoris and the ovaries appear.
+In girls, the clitoris and ovaries appear.

 Bleeding and Cramping